carderne/carderne.github.io/_posts/2020-12-08-watershed-graph.md

 The great compilation of river and watershed data from [HydroSHEDS](https://hydrosheds.org/) plus the power of [Neo4j](https://neo4j.com/) make it pretty easy to do some fun things with water.

-The fun thing, in this case: [https://water.rdrn.me/](https://water.rdrn.me/).
+The fun thing, in this case: ['Watershed Explorer'](https://water.rdrn.me/).
 A 'tool' to find all the upstream area and downstream flow for any point on earth, with the click of a buton.
+The code and more details [are here on GitHub](https://github.com/carderne/water).

 A watershed or [drainage basin](https://en.wikipedia.org/wiki/Drainage_basin) is "any area of land where precipitation collects and drains off into a common outlet, such as into a river, bay, or other body of water."
 Calculating this normally involves the following steps using a high-resolution [digital elevation map](https://en.wikipedia.org/wiki/Digital_elevation_model) (a map of land height at each point), then calculating the flow direction (North, South, etc) at each point, and then following these directions to calculate the region that contributes to a single outlet.